Festa-Design-Studio/fds/📌 Case study Project show page 1d924dbc7a028003954dfc7fd6b0d5a0.md

 ### Project Work Case Study Body

-*This section is where the **Trix Rich Text Editor** is used to manage content like copy, images, and captions.*
+*This section is where the  is used to manage content like copy, images, and captions.*

 - **Subsection: Objectives**
     - h2 title